- August 30, 1982

-Will Davison is an Australian racing driver who currently competes in the V8 Supercars Championship.
-He debuted in the V8 SC in 2004, scoring 19 wins and 54 podiums until 2016.
+Will Davison is an Australian racing driver who currently competes in the Australian Supercars Championship.
+He debuted in the V8 SC in 2004, scoring 19 wins and 56 podiums until 2019.

 Earlier in a career, Davison was the 2001 Australian Formula Ford champion, but since 2006 his only interest was V8 Supercars Championship.
 His best season was 2009 when he won the famous Bathurst 1000 and finished as a runner-up in the V8 SC championship.
 He recorded one more Bathurst 1000 victory in 2016.

 Formula Ford champion in debut season

 Will Davison was born on August 30, 1982, in Melbourne.
 The racing was in his blood, as he was a member of the known racing family.
 His grandfather Lex and father Richard were also racing drivers and Australian champions, so it was natural for Will to follow the footsteps of his ancestors.